tenseijs/tensei/packages/docs/1.0/customization/resource-tools.md

 #### Registering Assets

-Your Nova tool's service provider registers your tool's compiled assets so that they will be available to the Nova front-end:
+Your Nova plugin's service provider registers your plugin's compiled assets so that they will be available to the Nova front-end:

 ```php
 /**